- Bamaga

 We may call you or send you a text message if we need to talk to you about your side of the story.

-It’s important that we speak to you to get your side of the story and move your application to the decision-making stage.
+It’s important that we speak to you to get your side of the story so we can make a decision.